milostomic/implementation-guides/netverify/callback.md

 #### Timestamp format

-Timestamp are sent in format: `YYYY-MM-DDThh:mm:ss.SSSZ` with constraint that SSS (milliseconds) can either be
+Timestamp are sent in format: `YYYY-MM-DDThh:mm:ss.SSSZ` with constraint that SSS (milliseconds) can either be:

 - Not included: `YYYY-MM-DDThh:mm:ssZ`
 - 1 digit: `YYYY-MM-DDThh:mm:ss.SZ`
 - 2 digits:  `YYYY-MM-DDThh:mm:ss.SSZ`